microsoft/responsible-ai-toolbox-mitigations/docs/cohort/cohort.rst

 Cohort
 ======

-The ``cohort`` module allows creating and handling multiple cohorts using an intuitive interface.
-This module allows the application of different data processing pipelines over each cohort, as well as computing multiple metrics separately to each of the existing cohorts.
+The ``cohort`` module enables creating and handling multiple cohorts using an intuitive interface.
+This module allows the application of different data processing pipelines over each cohort, as well as computing multiple metrics separately for each of the existing cohorts.

 .. toctree::
    :maxdepth: 1